This homemade jalapeno salsa is an inspiration by branded salsa's taste. Learn how to make this spicy salsa with fresh tomato and jalapeno.

 Tomato.
-Ripen Roma tomato are great in my opinion.
-However, feel free to use any verity of tomato.
-Each verity brings up a different taste and they make the homemade jalapeno salsa delicious.
+Ripen Roma tomatoes are sumptuous, in my opinion.
+However, feel free to use any variety of tomatoes.
+Each type has a different taste, making the homemade jalapeno salsa delicious.

 Jalapeno.
-Fresh jalapeno is great, and you may also use the preserved ones like this roasted jalapeno.
+Fresh jalapeno is excellent; you may also use preserved ones like this roasted jalapeno.
 Seeds decide the heat level in this dish.
-Remove the seeds for the mild heat and leave few seeds for more heat.
+Remove the seeds for the mild heat and leave a few seeds for more warmth.

 Onion.
 Sweet onion or yellow onion compensates the heat of the jalapeno.
-Red onion makes the salsa a fiery one, prefer red onion if you prefer a spicy salsa.
+Red onion makes the salsa fiery; prefer red onion if you prefer a spicy salsa.

 Garlic.
-The flavor booster, one clove will bring all the flavors that make everyone tempt.
+One clove, the flavor booster, will bring all the flavors that tempt everyone.
 Fresh garlic is the best for delicious salsa.
 And garlic powder is also great to use.